kairosbrightside/Autosampler/README.md

 # Introduction
-Hello future me, and maybe people who are here from my resume?

 This is a CRBasic program for the autosampler I am building.
 Here are my goals at this moment, and hopefully I will be good about documenting my progress.
 Slowly transitioning from Obsidian to GitHub because I prefer the version control + increased access on here, and I wasn't big on Obsidian to begin with

 # Hardware